Maharshi-Project/InvestSmart-Frontend/README.md

 # InvestSmart - RAG Application

-This is simple frontend for the application using React.
+This is a simple frontend for the application using React.

 For more details : [click](https://github.com/Maharshi-Project/InvestSmart)